 Fine & Finer Dining: $$$-$$$$

-Arca Tulum: Looking for a chef-driven restaurant?
+• Arca Tulum: Looking for a chef-driven restaurant?
 Look no further than Arca, led by Mexican/American Chef Jose Luis Hinostroza.
-He once worked at what is considered the best restaurant in the world, Noma, in Copenhagen.
+He once worked at what is considered the best restaurant in the world, Noma.
 In 2015, Hinostroza brought his skill to Tulum, and opened this foodie favorite.

-Hartwood: The “wood” in Hartwood is no lie.
+• Hartwood: The “wood” in Hartwood is no lie (check out the photo above ⤴).
 This place is all about wood-grilled everything.
-Opened in 2009 by wife/husband duo, Mya Henry and Eric Werner, Hartwood’s menu changes daily, as the focus is on freshness and seasonality in this solar-powered eco-kitchen.
+Opened in 2009 by wife/husband duo, Mya Henry and Eric Werner, Hartwood’s menu changes daily, as they focus on freshness and seasonality in this solar-powered eco-kitchen.

-Pro tip: You’ll want to make a reservation to eat at all of these places.
+🍷 Pro tip: Make a reservation for all of these places.

 Cheap Eats on Tulum Beach: $-$$

-The Real Coconut: Commonly known as one of the best vegan restaurants in Tulum.
-It’s also located right on the beach and has some amazing views that overlook the Caribbean Sea.
+• The Real Coconut: Commonly known as one of the best vegan restaurants in Tulum, it’s also located right on the beach and has some amazing views of the Caribbean Sea.

-Taqueria La Eufemia: The best restaurant on the beach to eat some Tulum tacos, in a fun, festive atmosphere.
+• Taqueria La Eufemia: The best restaurant for Tulum Beach tacos, and a fun, festive atmosphere.

-I Scream Bar: I Scream is as much a feast for the eyes, as a feast for the stomach.
-Enjoy tacos and vegan ice cream by day, and one of Tulum’s best bars by night.
+• I Scream Bar: I Scream is as much a feast for the eyes, as a feast for the stomach.
+Enjoy tacos and vegan ice cream by day, and one of the best Tulum bars by night.

 Cheap Eats in Downtown Tulum: $-$$

-El Camelo Jr.: Known for their fresh seafood plates and ceviches, El Camelo Jr. is a Tulum institution.
+• El Camelo Jr.: Known for their fresh seafood plates and ceviches, El Camelo Jr. is a popular Tulum institution.

-Antojitos La Chiapaneca: While not authentic to the Yucatan Peninsula, Mexico and the taco al pastor are synonymous.
-Try this Mexican food staple at Antojitos La Chiapaneca, a late night favorite for locals and visitors.
+• Antojitos La Chiapaneca: While not authentic to the Yucatan Peninsula, Mexico and tacos al pastor are synonymous.
+Try this Mexican food staple at Antojitos La Chiapaneca, a late night favorite in Downtown.

-Batey: The best bar in Downtown Tulum.
+• Batey: The best bar in Downtown Tulum.
 Really, there aren’t all that many great bars in Downtown Tulum, but Batey’s would still be the coolest even if there were.
-Head here at night to hear live music and sip on one of their famous mojitos.
+Head to Batey at night to hear live music and sip on one of their famous mojitos.

-Have any tips for a traveling to Tulum, Mexico?
+Have any tips for a traveling to Tulum?